nickgrossman/wunderlist-daily-review/README.md

 *	Update `today` and make sure the paths to your wunderlist.db and today.sql are correct.

-*	Make `today` executable
+*	Make `today` executable and move it to your /usr/local/bin/

 	`$ chmod +x today`

-	And move it to `/usr/local/bin`.
+	`$ mv today /usr/local/bin`.

 *	Put a few sample tasks in the "Today" list.

 * 	From the command line, run `$ today`.

 	Wunderlist will quit, any tasks that were filed under "Today" will be moved to "Daily Review".

 **Voila!**